soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ```
 >

-The `runBlock` action lets you define your own custom action and in this case, manually rotate the bunny face down.
-You need to wrap this in an action to ensure it is executed at the correct **step** in the **rendering loop**.
-You could also achieve this with *overriding* the `didSimulatePhysics` step and applying this rotation.
-However, it's kind of awkward to do and cleaner to wrap in an *SKAction*.
+The `runBlock` action allows us to define our own custom action.
+In this case, we manually rotate the bunny face down.
+We need to wrap this in an action to ensure it is executed at the correct **step** in the **rendering loop**.
+We could also achieve this with *overriding* the `didSimulatePhysics()` step and applying this rotation.
+However, that is kind of awkward to do.
+It's cleaner to wrap it in an *SKAction* like this.

-Run the game...
-The bunny should be face down now upon any collision.
+Run the game!
+The bunny should now be face down upon any collision.
 It's all about those little bits of polish :]

 #Shake it

-It would be nice to add an old school style Star Trek camera shake to emphasize the impact.
-This time you will create your own *GameEffects.sks* **SpriteKit Action file**, this enables you to store multiple effects that can be reused on any node.
+It would be nice to add an old-school Star Trek style camera shake to emphasize the impact.
+This time we will create our own *GameEffects.sks* **SpriteKit Action file**, which enables you to store multiple effects that can be reused on any node.

 > [action]
 > Create a new *SpriteKit Action* file called `GameEffects`: